 We take all reasonable steps to:

-You have a right to access most of your Personal Information that we hold.
-You can do so by making a written request to the Privacy Officer at the contact address on the website to ask for access to your Personal Information, make a complaint concerning privacy, or if you think any of your Personal Information is inaccurate, incomplete or out of date.
+You have a right to access most of your personal information that we hold.
+You can do so by writing to our Privacy Officer at [email protected].
+You can also contact our Privacy Officer at that email address to make a complaint concerning privacy, or if you think any of your personal information is inaccurate, incomplete or out of date.

 Failure to provide information